-- 9. New Clause 12A provides for the investigating officer to record the first initial description of a suspect provided by an eye-witness before any identification procedure occurs.
-This record would be made and kept in an approved form to enable details of the description to be accurately produced in a visible, audible or legible form which can then be given to the suspect or his representative. - 10.
-This record would include details such as: - the distance the eye-witness was from the suspect, - weather and lighting conditions at the time of the commission of the offence, - the time during which the eye-witness observed the suspect; and - other particulars which the investigating officer thinks fit.

-11. Additionally, the investigating officer must confirm the first description of the suspect given by the eye-witness was recorded in approved form before the eye-witness is shown any photographs for identification purposes.
+- 8. Clause 12A establishes the requirement for the investigating officer to record the first initial description of a suspect provided by an eye-witness before any identification procedure occurs.
+This record would be made and kept in an approved form to enable details of the description to be accurately produced in a visible, audible or legible form which can then be given to the suspect or his representative. - 9.
+This record would include details such as: - the distance the eye-witness was from the suspect; - weather and lighting conditions at the time of the commission of the offence; - the length of time during which the eye-witness observed the suspect; - whether the eye-witness saw the suspect previously and the number of such occasions; - whether anything impeded the eye-witnesses view; - the length of time which elapsed between the original observation and subsequent identification to the police; and - other particulars which the investigating officer thinks fit. - 10.
+Additionally, the investigating officer must confirm that the first description of the suspect given by the eye-witness was recorded in the approved form before the eye-witness is shown any photographs, a computerised or artist's composite or similar likeness for identification purposes.
+The Investigating officer must also ensure that the eye witness's first description of the suspect is recorded in the Station Diary and have a video or audio recording of the eye witness providing this first description. - 11.
+The record of the first description must be provided to the eye-witness for him to confirm and sign it.
+In circumstances where the eye-witness refuses to confirm and sign the first description the investigating officer must record this refusal in the approved form in the Station Diary.